santosh-r24/Taskbreakdown/README.md

 # ToDoListAgent

-This is a PoC for a todolist agent, which breaks down big goals into smaller tasks.
-This is a very simple PoC.
-Integrated memory into conversations now.
+This is a proof of concept Todolist agent, it breaks down big goals into smaller tasks following the SMART framework.
+It integrates with google suite to sync plans and tasks to Google Calendar, and Google tasks respectively.

 ### Features:-
 1. Gets input from user, and ensures it follows the SMART framework.
 2. Uses Gemini Flash 1.5 to answer the prompt(if it adheres to the SMART framework).
-3. Uses postgres as database to store chat
+3. Uses postgres to store conversations.
-4. Uses streamlit as an interface.
+4. streamlit is used as the web interface.
 5. Older chats are summarised, model has exact past 5 chat context.
-6. Plans can be synced to calendar.
+6. Plans can be synced to Google Calendar.
-7. Plans can be synced to Google Tasks via chat.
+7. Tasks can be synced to Google Tasks.

 #### Instructions